Marijuana Dispensary

 • A community assessment plan that describes how one’s business will affect the community in a positive way.

-• Proof of compliance with local zoning laws, which can be obtained from the city’s community development department or similar organization.
+• You can obtain proof of compliance with local zoning laws from the city’s community development department or a similar organization.

 • Criminal history and background check.